 The US dollar strengthened due to a jump in rates, with USD/JPY rising for the fifth session in a row to a fresh 7-month high.
 The Chinese yuan continued to be under pressure as the PBOC’s intervention was in doubt, accelerating a selloff in the currency against the USD dollar and the Eurodollar due to central banks’ diverging policy stance.
 Biden’s consideration of banning AI chip exports to China slashed major Chinese tech shares, pressuring on Hong Kong stock market.
 The Chinese manufacturing PMI for May will be on close watch in the Asian session today.

 Futures are pointing to a mixed open across Asian equity markets.
-The Straits Times Index is up 0.31%, the Hang Seng Index futures fell 0.22%, and the Nikkei 225 slid 0.09%.
+The ASX 200 futures were up 0.18%, the Hang Seng Index futures fell 0.22%, and the Nikkei 225 slid 0.09%.

 - 8 out of 11 sectors in the S&P 500 finished higher, with financial, material, and energy, leading gains, up 1.67%, 1.27%, and 1.11%, respectively.
 Defensive sectors, such as consumer staples and utilities, underperformed, down 0.15% and 0.05%, respectively.
 The communication services sector was the laggard, down 0.63%, dragged by Meta Platforms.